saybur/kea-mboot/README.md

 - NetBoot 1.0 compatible Mac computer,
 - Modern Linux/BSD server,
 - A Mac ROM and disk images for your server,
+- Files from this repository,
 - Functional networking for these devices.

-I'll go through each item in a bit more detail.
+I'll go through some of these items in a bit more detail.

 ### Compatible Systems